pookleblinky/PookRPG/henchpeople/playermoves.md

      - 7-9: They do what you want, but at a cost
      - 6-: GM makes a move

-- Synergize, Synergy.
+- Synergize, Teamwork.
 When you help or hinder another player, roll your Teamwork stat with them.

      On result: